ABOUT THE RED HILL BULK FUEL STORAGE FACILITY

 Any civilian who resided in housing served by the Joint Base Pearl Harbor-Hickam Water Distribution System, or who worked full- or part-time on the base or any DOD facility served by the base between November 20, 2021 and March 18, 2022, and who are experiencing persistent symptoms the individual attributes to jet fuel contamination are invited to call to schedule their medical assessment.

 Beginning August 9,2023, patients should call 833-415-3024 to book an appointment at the Red Hill Clinic.
 This appointment line is operated locally and open Monday through Friday from 8 a.m.-4p.m.
 Hawaii Standard Time, except holidays.

 RED HILL PUBLIC ENGAGEMENT UPDATES

 The Navy continues efforts to facilitate open and transparent communication with regulators, stakeholders and the general public.
-Click here for information regarding the most recent upgrades and improvements to the Red Hill Bulk Fuel Storage Facility.
+Click here for information regarding the on-going work taking place at the Red Hill Bulk Fuel Storage Facility.